LG UN7300 – UN7300 - Affordable TV from LG's UHD TV Series

-If you want to compensate for the flaw of the low bass with a soundbar or other sound systems, you should make sure that the UHD TV only supports Dolby Digital via the HDMI ARC or the optical interface.
-HDMI eARC and Dolby Atmos are not supported.
+If you want to compensate for the flaw of the low bass with a soundbar or other sound systems, you should make sure that the UHD TV only supports Multi-channel-sound-system for up to 5.1 channel Surround Sound via the HDMI ARC or the optical interface.
+HDMI eARC and Object-based surround sound format with 3D-Sound from any direction are not supported.

 No less smart than the expensive OLEDs - at least with the Magic Remote